Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 ## Xilinx Tools needed to Boot via SD card
 You will need the following tools installed on your computer or you can access the Xilinx specific tools via [AWS]() in order to boot via SD card
-- [Putty](https://www.putty.org/) and or [Tera Term](https://ttssh2.osdn.jp/index.html.en) Terminal (click on the link to download an application terminal)
+- Locally: [Putty](https://www.putty.org/) and or [Tera Term](https://ttssh2.osdn.jp/index.html.en) Terminal (click on the link to download an application terminal)
-- (Optionally) Xilinx's Vivado & Vitis to update hardware or model
+- Locally or via AWS: Vivado & Vitis to update hardware or model
-- (Optionally) Xilinx's Petalinux (2020.2 or later)
+- Locally or via AWS: Xilinx's Petalinux (2020.2 or later)

 ## 1. Write to SD card
 If you already have an SD card with the image pre-installed, you may skip this step.